senarukana/emeralddb/README.md

 If it has some problems, may be your versions of boost are incompatible with the version of bson.
 My boost version is 1.54.

 ## Operation API
 After making it, it will have a client program named edb and server program named emberalddb.
 Use it for test.
-You need firstly to run the emeralddb.
+Before running edb,  you need firstly to run the emeralddb.
 You can type help for command usages

 	./edb